HospiceScout

 Quality Performance

-St. Joseph Hospice and Palliative Care Northshore holds an overall rating of 4 out of 5 stars.
-They also earned 4 out of 5 stars for their quality of care based on the CMS Hospice Care Index.
-These scores show they are performing well above the average in key areas.
+St. Joseph Hospice and Palliative Care Northshore holds a 4 out of 5 star overall rating from Medicare.
+They also earned 4 out of 5 stars for their quality of care based on the Hospice Care Index.
+This score shows they meet high standards for patient support.

 Understanding Hospice Care in Covington